 - All applicants need to complete and submit an application on-line.
-Official transcript(s) of all academic work needs to be sent to the Office of Admissions at The University of New Mexico. - International students should contact the Global Education Office for a list of required materials. - Deadline for PhD admission is January 15th. - The deadline for application for regular MA admission is: March 15 for Fall, for best best consideration for a teaching assistantship, applicants should meet the January 15th deadline. - MA Financial assistance application review occurs following the two MA admission deadlines: January 15th and March 15th. - All application materials can be found on the web at http://admissions.unm.edu/
+Official transcript(s) of all academic work needs to be sent to the Office of Admissions at The University of New Mexico. - International students should contact the Global Education Office for a list of required materials. - Deadline for PhD admission is January 15th. - The deadline for application for regular MA admission is: January 15th for best consideration for a teaching assistantship.
+The final deadline for the MA application is March 15th. - MA Financial assistance application review occurs following the two MA admission deadlines: January 15th and March 15th. - All application materials can be found on the web at http://admissions.unm.edu/